In this article

 And, of course, Kate Spade's Instagram is decked out in photos that match the brand's aesthetic, as well as inspirational quotes for its target customers.
 In addition, its messages seem to be natural and genuine, instead of a profit-oriented PR copy.

 With this strategy, consumers can not only get updates on new products and inspirations of the brand; but they also have a consistent branded experience across social media.

-Kate Spade's runway shows standout because of its cheerful atmosphere.
-Its models wear kitchy handbags, and fashionable ensembles that can be worn in a day-to-day basis.
+Kate Spade's runway shows stand out because of its cheerful atmosphere.
+Its models wear kitchy handbags, and fashionable ensembles that can be worn on a day-to-day basis.
 The outfits are fun, feminine and flirty; and their style seems like a classic.